OCA/web/web_widget_x2many_2d_matrix/README.rst

 The beauty of this is that you have an arbitrary amount of columns with this widget, trying to get this in standard x2many lists involves some quite ugly hacks.
+Note: The order of axis values depends on their order in the matrix you provide.

 Usage
 =====